Subrosian/camplayer-vlc/README.md

 This is a simple "vibe-coded" app written in Go that boots up a Raspberry Pi and displays an RTSP stream on the HDMI port.
 It takes inspiration from the Camplayer project, but works on newer OS versions and with only the features that I personally needed (basically none).

 ## Installation
-Set up a default environment of "Raspberry Pi OS Lite 64-bit (Trixie)" Make sure you use "pi" as the username
+-Set up a default environment of "Raspberry Pi OS Lite 64-bit (Trixie)" -Make sure you use "pi" as the username

 Download the installer
 ```